Ringgold Isles

 The Ringgold Isles are an archipelago in Fiji, forming an outlier group to Vanua Levu.
+In 1840, Admiral Charles Wilkes named the Isles after Admiral Cadwalader Ringgold who at the time was a lieutenant serving under him during the United States exploring expedition.
 The Budd, Nukusemanu, and Heemskercq Reefs form part of the group.
 The group is mostly uninhabited, but Qelelevu has a small village.
 In 2008 Pacific rats were eradicated from seven islands of the group in an endeavour facilitated by BirdLife International's Fiji Programme.

 A 218 ha area covering the archipelago is the Ringgold Islands Important Bird Area.
 This area supports globally and regionally significant populations of marine turtles, humpback whales, seabirds and semi-nomadic reef fish, and may hold concentrations of cold-water corals.